bytesizeml/aihealthcare/index.md

 1. Medical Imaging - Use cases and models
 1. AI methods for cancer diagnosis
 1. Digital scribing in Health Care - Applications and models
-1. Interpretable and Explainable models in Health Care
+1. Interpretable & Explainable models in Health Care

 ### Course Assesments